 My shopping list contains mainly fresh, pure produce and natural fats, because they’re the only things that don’t upset my digestion.
 It’s common sense.
-I listened to my body when it became inflamed and sensitive to gluten and artificial additives, due to getting gut inflammation when eating wheat, rye, grains, oats, and anything out of a packet, tin or bottle.
-So eating unadulterated fresh food, taking high quality pro-and prebiotic supplements, and adding a smidgeon of gluten-free, here and there, sometimes allows me to have a little more control over side effects that have come after a lifetime of eating carte blanche foods (anything and everything).
+I listened to my body when it became inflamed and sensitive to gluten, sugar, and artificial additives, due to getting gut inflammation when eating wheat, rye, grains, oats, and anything with sugar, like out of a packet, tin or bottle.
+So eating unadulterated fresh food, taking high quality pro-and prebiotic supplements, and adding a smidgeon of gluten-free range foods here and there, allows me to sometimes have a little more control over side effects that have come after a lifetime of eating carte blanche foods (anything and everything).

 I have written this article because it might help others that have the same problem with food sensitivities.
 So I suggest, cut back to pure foods wherever possible, and take notes about what you eat.
 See how it affects you.
-Test one gluten-free food item at a time, until you have accumulated a range of foods you are in control of, that you can tolerate.
-The rule is to always have a good balance of protein and vegetables at meals.
+Test one gluten-free food item at a time, until you have accumulated a range of foods you are in control of, that you can tolerate*.
+The rule is to always have a good balance of protein,carbs, and vegetables at meals.
 Buy “organic” where possible, and cut back on spices.

 Fresh meat, chicken, fish

 Beans, seeds, and nuts

 Of course, some people may need to go completely dairy-free too, because dairy can still cause inflammation for certain people. i.e. If you are Celiac, then you may already know what you must or must not eat.
 I am really only writing generally here, for people like myself; who used to be able to eat “everything” but have lately become uncomfortable after consuming certain foods that were no problem when younger.
 So we are trying to sort out what foods to avoid, and what alternatives we could shop for to aid our quest for a happier gut.